-&lt;sup>2The Government's capitation grant policy aimed to provide schools with TZS 10,000/student.
-The program we study provided another TZS 10,000/student over and above this grant, effectively doubling the school grant.
-Since teacher salaries were paid directly by the government and did not pass through the schools, these grants (from the government and the program) were the main source of discretionary funding available to schools.
-Schools were not permitted to use grant funds to augment teacher salaries or hire new teachers (consistent with government rules for capitation grant expenditure).
+&lt;sup>1The Government's capitation grant policy aimed to provide schools with TZS 10,000/student.
+The program we study provided schools with another TZS 10,000/student over and above this grant, effectively doubling the school grant.
+Teacher salaries were paid directly by the government and did not pass through the schools.
+Thus, these grants (from the government and the program) were the main source of discretionary funding available to schools.
+Including teacher salaries, the grants led to a 16% increase in net school spending.

-We conducted the experiment in a large nationally-representative sample of 350 public schools (and over 120,000 students) across 10 districts in mainland Tanzania.
-We randomly allocated schools to four groups (stratified by district): 70 received unconditional school grants, 70 received the teacher performance pay program, 70 received both programs, and 140 were assigned to a control group.
+randomly allocated schools to four groups (stratified by district): 70 received unconditional school grants, 70 received the teacher performance pay program, 70 received both programs, and 140 were assigned to a control group.
 The study was powered adequately to test for complementarities, and we gave the same importance to testing for complementarities as testing for the main effects of the two programs.
 All programs were implemented by Twaweza, a leading Tanzanian non-profit organization.